A tonsillectomy is the removal of the tonsils. Tonsils are nodes found in the back of the throat.

 Right after the procedure, your child will be in a recovery room where their blood pressure, pulse, and breathing will be monitored.
 Recovery may also include pain or anti-nausea medications.

-Home care will focus on controlling pain and nausea with medications and soft foods and soothing or cold fluids.
 It may take a couple days before return to normal activities.
 Throat, ear, or jaw pain may last for up to a week.

 Call Your Child's Doctor

 Call your child's doctor if any of these occur: